Cindyzzz616/YouLingo/README.md

 ## 2. Features

 ### User Database
+Like a typical media

-YouLingo stores a range of linguistic competency data for each user.
+YouLingo also stores a range of linguistic competency data for each user.
 This includes:
 * Overall CEFR level: This is stored as a floating point number from 0.0 to 5.0, representing levels from A1 to C2.
 Upon sign-up, the user
 * Lexicon: This is a list of the vocabulary that the user has accumulated from past videos.
 Each word has an associated CEFR score, and the application keeps a tally of the number of times the user has encountered that word.